Solarwatt and BMW cooperate on home batteries

-Solarwatt will start selling storage batteries from this autumn in cooperation with carmaker BMW (BMWG.DE) amid an ongoing convergence of renewable power and electric mobility, the German photovolatic firm announced on Wednesday.
+FRANKFURT (Reuters) - Solarwatt will start selling storage batteries from this autumn in cooperation with carmaker BMW amid an ongoing convergence of renewable power and electric mobility, the German photovoltaic firm announced on Wednesday.

 Under the deal, BMW will supply battery components also used in its electric vehicles for Dresden-based Solarwatt which will develop and assemble photovoltaic (PV) storage products under the brand name Battery flex in Germany to complement rooftop solar installations.